 Set Up A Structure Of Discipline

-But discipline, according to master intuitive teacher and author Sonia Choquette, is not about pain, hurt, suffering.
+According to master intuitive teacher and author Sonia Choquette, discipline is not about pain, hurt, suffering.
 In her book “Your Heart’s Desire,” Choquette redefines discipline as “learning.”

 Discipline may mean you begin your morning with meditation, a brisk run with your dog, or a cup of coffee with your favorite mentor.